subsquid/docs/docs/evm-indexing/configuration/initialization.md

 Setting `maxBatchCallSize` to `1` disables batching completely.

 :::tip
 We recommend using private endpoints for better performance and stability of your squids.
-For Aquarium deployments you can use the [RPC proxy](/deploy-squid/rpc-proxy).
+For Subsquid Cloud deployments you can use the [RPC proxy](/deploy-squid/rpc-proxy).
 If you use an external private RPC, keep the endpoint URL in an environment variable and set it via [secrets](/deploy-squid/env-variables#secrets).
 :::

 #### `setFinalityConfirmation(nBlocks: number)` {#set-finality-confirmation}